 The experience you need and the dedication you deserve

 Turn to seasoned attorneys to protect you and your loved ones.
 Get the help you need now.

-Proving a breach of fiduciary duty involves showing misconduct by a defendant and establishing that damages resulted from the neglect or misbehavior.
-If you need help with an abuse of trust claim, such as a breach of fiduciary duty, please contact our law firm today.
-Our attorneys are experienced, effective, and will advise you on how best to proceed with your case.
+Proving a breach of fiduciary duty involves showing misconduct by a defendant and establishing that damages resulted from their neglect or misbehavior.
+If you believe you’ve been the victim of a breach of fiduciary duty, contact the commercial litigation lawyers at The Potts Law Firm to discuss your case during your free consultation.

-A fiduciary, the party that owes the duty, is obligated to act on behalf of a beneficiary.
-When a trust relationship is agreed to, it’s illegal for a fiduciary to take actions that hurt the beneficiary’s interests.
+A fiduciary is obligated to act on behalf of a beneficiary.
+When a trust relationship is agreed upon, it is illegal for a fiduciary to take actions that hurt the beneficiary’s interests.

-- Care – The fiduciary must use utmost care managing the interests and assets of the beneficiary.
+- Care – The fiduciary must use utmost care managing the interests and assets of the beneficiary

-- Impartiality – The fiduciary must not favor one beneficiary over another.
-All must be treated equally and with disinterest.
+- Impartiality – The fiduciary must not favor one beneficiary over another; all must be treated equally and with disinterest

-- Loyalty – The fiduciary must act only in the interests of the beneficiaries.
+- Loyalty – The fiduciary must act only in the interests of the beneficiaries

 A fiduciary relationship is not always clearly stated.
 In some cases, it may be assumed or based on subjective information.
 Before a breach can be proven, a fiduciary relationship must first be shown to exist.

-- Denial of fees – A fiduciary may be denied the right to collect fees.
+- Denial of fees – A fiduciary may be denied the right to collect fees

-- Surcharges – A court could require a fiduciary to pay money to a trust.
+- Surcharges – A court could require a fiduciary to pay money to a trust